pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 ]
 ```

-Now what if you wanted to run an aggregation pipeline to only return rectangles which have an `area` greater than `12`.
-This isn't possible using a regular `$match`/`find()` query condition.
-However, using aggregation expressions, different fields can be analysed in combination, in-situ.
-By using a `$expr` inside a `$match` this requirement can be achieved with the following pipeline for example:
+What if you wanted to run an aggregation pipeline to only return rectangles with an `area` greater than `12`?
+This comparison isn't possible in a conventional aggregation`$match` query condition.
+However, with `$expr`, you can analyse a combination of fields in-situ using expressions.
+You can implement the example requirement with the following pipeline:

 ```javascript
 var pipeline = [